f3mlat/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Lateef**, also known as **AbuS**.
-I’m an IT professional and passionate volunteer on a mission to share knowledge and make help others within my community!
+I’m an IT professional and passionate volunteer on a mission to share knowledge and help others within my community!

 Let's stay in touch!
-Feel free to connect with me on the following platforms:
+Feel free to connect with me on the following platform:

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/lateef-akinola)